teamforus/foundation/manuals/design/file-structure.md

 #### Content
 - Sticky note explaining the change which been made.
 Should be clear what needs to be reviewed.
 - Screens and relevant specifications.
+- owner of this page

+## ⚽ Play
+A page which is not ready for review.
+Could include a random idea; its an explorative mess, whatever the designer(s) needs to realize their creative vision.

+### Contents
+- This page can contain wireframes and mockups which can be made ready to be reviewed.

 ## 🗄️ Archived
 The goal of archive pages is to perserve ideas, decisions about designs which might otherwise not have remained in memory